Comexcyc/TreeEnumerationFin/README.txt

 Ocaml: ocaml TreeEnumeration.ml N where N is an integer stands for number of nodes C#: csc Program.cs then Program

+For swift,Java, and C# we use iteration because we find it easier for us.
+These languages work almost the same so after we finished Python version, the rest two only need switch some keywords.
+C# has no global variable so we use a class to store all computed layouts.
+The computed layout is a set of set of strings and is part of our design of dynamic programming.
+After computing layout the T(n) tree we store it so next time when we need it we do not need to redo all the works.
+The other languages  do not have a good iteration function.
+So we are forced to write recursive functions.

 For Ocaml version T(1) to T(3) works perfectly.
 From T(4) we had some issue with formatting.
 A sample output is (.(.(.(.))))
 (.(.((.).)))